 Ethernet Transport and Connectivity Contracts and Procurement Process

-WaTech Ethernet provider contracts have been put in place to assist in the procurement of networking services.
+WaTech Ethernet provider Master Service Agreements (MSA) have been put in place to assist in the procurement of networking services.
 These services include, but are not limited to; local access connectivity, wide-area network connectivity and data transport services.

 WaTech is committed to the pursuit of continual re-evaluation, adjustment and expansion of the contracts we manage to ensure our customers are able to meet their business needs.
 We also want to ensure that our customers are receiving the best service, support, and price.

 WaTech has executed a new approach to procuring network services.
-This approach will help meet our goals of expanding access to vendors, increasing circuit installation speed, harmonizing contract management across all vendors, increasing flexibility for upgrades and meeting other technical needs.
+This approach will help meet our goals of expanding access to vendors, improve predictability of circuit installation dates, harmonizing contract management across all vendors, increasing flexibility for upgrades and meeting other technical needs.

 Any vendor that is interested in selling goods/services within scope of the Master Services Agreement (“MSA”) and related technical addendums may participate in our procurements once the vendor signs and returns the MSA and technical addendum(s).

-The first technical addendum is for Wireline Ethernet.
+The first two technical addendum’s are for Wireline Ethernet and Fixed Wireless.
 WaTech will send bid requests to any vendors with a signed MSA and technical addendum for the service being procured.
 Here are links to the above referenced agreement and addendum:

-Contract List for pool of pre-approved vendors (not available for further procurement after June 30, 2017):
+Contract List for pool of the old Secondary Ethernet pre-approved vendors (not available for further procurement after June 30, 2017.
+This list and links are being maintained until all Ethernet circuits have been procured under the MSA):

 |360 Networks (Zayo)||T11-PCH-528|